Yura52/delu/docsrc/source/learn.rst

 How to learn Zero?
 ------------------

-If you just want to "browse" the library and see what it offers, then :ref:`this page <zero>` is a good place to start (Zero, by design, is rather a "toolbox" than a "framework", so you can learn things and start using them in almost any order).
+Zero, by design, is rather a "toolbox" than a "framework", so you can learn things and start using them in almost any order.
+If you want to explore the library by yourself, :ref:`this page <zero>` is a good place to start.

 However, if you want to quickly learn "the most important" things, then understanding of `this classification task <https://github.com/Yura52/zero/blob/master/examples/mnist.py>`_